-About the Holland Code: scientist and researcher John Holland has developed a method in which he divides job applicants in six broad personality categories in order to determine possible employment pathways.
-All six categories are including both positive and negative personality qualities, and it is important to stress that not one these categories is better or worse than one of the other categories.
+About the Holland Code: scientist and researcher John Holland has developed a method in which he divides job applicants into six broad personality categories to determine possible employment pathways.
+All six categories are including both positive and negative personality qualities, and it is important to stress that not one these categories are better or worse than one of the other categories.

 Value of Career Quizzes

-It doesn’t matter whether you’ve just begun to explore or decide on a professional direction, or that you want to make a career change.Employment (Career) tests are developed to determine and measure a person’s ability to acquire specific skill sets, and to assess a person’s strengths and weaknesses in relation to possible success or failure in specific subject fields.
+It doesn’t matter whether you’ve just begun to explore or decide on a professional direction, or that you want to make a career change.Employment (Career) tests are developed to determine and measure a person’s ability to acquire specific skill sets, and to assess a person’s strengths and weaknesses about possible success or failure in specific subject fields.

 What is Personality-based Career Quiz?